 These are the reasons why Facebook, Groupon, and other million-dollar companies launched their MVP first.

-1. Check The Current Market Demand
+1. Analyze The Current Market Trend

-Before any product launch, it’s essential to understand that if the product would work in the market or not.
+Before any product launch, it’s essential to understand that if the SaaS product would work in the market or not.
 It’s all about testing the market demand to ensure whether the MVP idea would succeed or not.
 Hence, an MVP is the one-stop solution that can help you test the same and continue with your product idea.
 MVP performance can then be measured and pivoted.

 Each MVP product developed has some early customers on whom the beta version of a product is tested.
 No additional features should be there in a minimal viable product.

-4. Market Validation
+4. Validate Your Market

 Performing market validation is extremely important when launching your product.
 You need to verify assumptions to make your product work well during market research.
 MVP helps you get the correct validation check and real market insights.

-5. Perform Risk Mitigation
+5. Apply Risk Mitigation Strategies